OUR BEGINNINGS IN 1900

 THE 1990s TO TODAY

 In 1996, the two divisions consolidated in Gladstone.
-Today there are three divisions—a Lower, a Middle and an Upper School—located on 208 acres, which span the Somerset-Morris County line between the Boro of Peapack-Gladstone and Chester Township.
-Today the school consists of twenty buildings, including Upper, Middle and Lower School facilities, two athletic centers, a performing arts center, and four administrative buildings.
-There are also a field lodge, five playing fields, including an all-weather turf field, a track, seven tennis courts, an outdoor swimming pool, and a sustainable working farm called Home Winds.
+Today there are three divisions—a Lower, a Middle and an Upper School—located on 208 acres, which span the Somerset-Morris County line between the Borough of Peapack-Gladstone and Chester Township.
+Today the school consists of over twenty buildings, including Upper, Middle, and Lower School facilities, two athletic centers, a performing arts center, and four administrative buildings.
+There are also an athletic center, field house, field lodge, five playing fields, including an all-weather turf field, a track, seven tennis courts, an outdoor swimming pool, and a sustainable working farm called Home Winds.